MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/supported-customizations.md

 Here are a few actions that aren't supported on the Conversation entity:
 - You can’t add new forms, views, fields, or charts on the Conversation entity.
 - You can’t edit existing views or fields, but some properties of `msdyn_title` and `msdyn_thirdpartyconversations` can be changed.
-- You can’t add a lookup field (many-to-one relationship or many-to-many relationships) on the Conversation entity.
+- You can’t add a lookup field (many-to-one relationship or many-to-many relationship) on the Conversation entity.

 We recommend that you don't create alternate keys.